fanluo12/GrindForNextJob/README.md

 Similar to question 5
 ## 684. Redundant Connection
 ## 695. Max Area of Island
+## 703. Kth Largest Element in a Stream
 ## 704. Binary Search
 if current length is 1, like [1], cannot use while (left < right)
 ## 739. Daily Temperatures